unlink2/RetroSpy/readme.md

 Current implementation status:

    SNES: Untested
    NES: Untested
-  MegaDrive: 3 button only
+   MegaDrive: 3 button and 6 button
    Nintend 64: Working correctly
    GameCube: Working correctly
    XInput: Not implemented
    Generic Controller: Not implemented
+   Keyboard: Testing (Requires root on linux!)

 It depends on python 3.X and the following libraries